Yoshanuikabundi/proteinbenchmark-nrp/README.md

 1. Clone this repo to `/opt/repo` and check out the commit specified in `$SCRIPT_COMMIT`
 2. Copy the contents of the `/results` directory of the `proteinbenchmark-jm-bucket` S3 bucket to `/results`
+3. Pip install the `proteinbenchmark` library from the GitHub repository
-3. Execute the command `/opt/repo/$SCRIPT_PATH` with the appropriate command line flags to execute an umbrella sampling window
+4. Execute the command `/opt/repo/$SCRIPT_PATH` with the appropriate command line flags to execute an umbrella sampling window
-4. Copy any contents of the `/results` directory that are newer than the corresponding file in the S3 bucket back to the S3 bucket
+5. Copy any contents of the `/results` directory that are newer than the corresponding file in the S3 bucket back to the S3 bucket

 If all the above succeeded, the pod completes.
-If the umbrella sampling window failed, step 4 is executed before the pod restarts.
+If the umbrella sampling window failed, step 5 is executed before the pod restarts.
 This is important because Kubernetes is "allowed" to stop or restart pods whenever it wants, for example to allow a higher priority job to take the pod's resources.

 The `run-umbrella-windows.py` script copies the template YAML file for each window with the following modifications: